zalandoresearch/ACIC23-competition/README.md

 Another approach uses observational causal inference techniques, as seen in prior ACIC competitions.
-This method measures the difference in outcomes between interventions but does not consider the levels of outcomes, which are crucial for optimisation tasks.
+This method measures the difference in outcomes between interventions but does not focus on the levels of future outcomes, which are crucial for optimisation tasks.

 Reinforcement learning offers a theoretical solution to this problem, but its practical implementation is hindered by the large, complex state space and